gd-sviatoslav/eclipse-model-builder-plugin/README.md

 ### How to install
 1. Download the sources, build it with Maven __mvn package__.
-1. Put the result jar file (../plugin/target/model-builder-plugin-1.0.0-SNAPSHOT.jar) in the __eclipse/dropins__ directory.
+1. Put the result jar file (../plugin/target/model-builder-plugin-1.0.0-SNAPSHOT.jar) into the __eclipse/dropins__ directory.

 ### How to use